 Source: National Institutes of Health

-For those looking to increase their daily intake of essential vitamins and minerals, finding the perfect supplement has never been easier.
-Whether for general health maintenance or addressing more specific needs, there is something for everyone in this ever-expanding market.
+For those seeking to boost their daily intake of essential vitamins and minerals, finding the ideal supplement has never been more accessible.
+Whether for general health maintenance or addressing specific needs, this ever-expanding market offers something for everyone.

 More women than men use supplements – to the tune of about 25.59% more.